antonpetkoff/identifier-suggestion/README.md

 - [ ] Add Beam Search Decoder for making multiple suggestions

 - [ ] Log the architecture, params, shapes

+- [ ] Initialization
+  - [ ] How often should we clear the attention memory?
+  - [ ] Will Xavier or Random Normal initialization improve training time?

 - [ ] Regularization
   - [ ] L2 Regularization